Estimated reading time: 15 minutes

 Asset Inventory – Executor Resources

-This is the main asset inventory that my mother-in-law received in a booklet from the funeral home.
+This is the main asset inventory that was received in a booklet from the funeral home.

 However, it would have been nice to have it filled out before the death of my father-in-law.